 The question ” How long does a Pug dog live?” puzzles most Pug owners.
-Also known as Dutch mastiffs, Pugs are small with wrinkles on their face which don’t necessarily reflect their age.
-So, how long does a pug dog live?
+Also known as Dutch mastiffs, Pugs are small dogs with wrinkles on their face which don’t necessarily reflect their age.
+So, what a pug’s lifespan?
 Let’s find out!

 The life expectancy of many Pug breeds ranges from 12-20 years.
 However, the actual number of years the dog can live for varies from many things.
 In most cases, age, size, and overall genetic health of the breed will affect Pug life span.

 The dog has been said to be man’s best friend since time immemorial and this is one of the reasons why people love having dogs for pets.